josdejong/mathjs/docs/reference/functions/config.md

 # Function config

 Set configuration options for math.js, and get current options.
 Will emit a 'config' event, with arguments (curr, prev, changes).
+Bla bla.

 ## Syntax